Shynixn/BlockBall/docs/wiki/docs/README.md

 # BlockBall Documentation

-Welcome to the official documentation for **BlockBall** - the ultimate soccer/football plugin for Minecraft servers!
+Welcome to the official documentation for **BlockBall** - the soccer/football plugin for Minecraft servers!

 ## What is BlockBall?

 BlockBall is a powerful Spigot plugin that brings authentic soccer/football gameplay to your Minecraft server.
-Whether you want to create a casual lobby game or a competitive tournament experience, BlockBall provides all the tools you need.
+Whether you want to create a casual lobby game or a traditional minigame experience, BlockBall provides all the tools you need.

 ## 🎯 Key Features